Our sustainability progress and future goals

-Critical to our success is collaboration between our businesses and key stakeholders and our focus going forward will be to define key milestone targets against which we can measure our progress.
+Critical to our success in meeting our overall ESG target of meeting net zero by 2040 is collaboration between our businesses and key stakeholders.
+Our focus in the next reporting period will be to define key milestone targets and start to understand how we define and measure our Scope 3 emissions.

 Where are we now?